BR19-gh/online-store-billing-system/README.md

-The API will return the following error codes and status codes when requests failorsuccesss:
+The API will return the following error codes and status codes when requests fail or successs:

  - 200: Entity is Updated

 - 201: Entity is Created

 - 202: Accepted for Processing

  - 204: Deleted Successfully or No Content to Return